acastoiljkovic/AppForRunningTest/README.md

 # Running++

-Application for Android mobile phone to tracking your activity .
+Application for Android mobile phone to track your activity .

+Open dev branch to see whole project, application and documentation.

 By AMG Team